Poverty in the US

 Oxfam America has worked in the Gulf Coast region since launching its first-ever domestic humanitarian response, to Hurricane Katrina in 2005.
 Subsequently, we have partnered with organizations in Louisiana and Mississippi to help those affected by the disasters rebuild stronger, more resilient, and sustainable communities.
-With our partners, Oxfam has engaged in a range of advocacy campaigns, lobbying in Washington, DC, and state capitols for legislation as well as regulations and funding to meet the needs of the worst-affected communities now and in the future.

 - Our Gulf Coast Recovery and Restoration program combines financial support to key partner organizations with on-the-ground technical assistance as it focuses on addressing long-standing regional issues, including coastal restoration and economic development based on green jobs that employ local workers.

 - Oxfam played a crucial role in advocating for passage of the RESTORE Act.
 Under this historic measure, 80 percent of the civil fines (as much as $20 billion), imposed under the Clean Water Act from the 2010 BP oil spill, will go to the Gulf Coast states to restore vulnerable communities, ecosystems, and local economies.